 - Student Investment Fund

-- Antia M., Meyer R., "Should the SEC Outsource Research to Academia?"
-Financial Analysts Journal, forthcoming.
+- "Should the SEC Outsource Research to Academia?"
+(2013), with Meyer, R., Financial Analysts Journal.

-- Member, College of Business Scholarships and Financial Aid Committee
+- Member, Muma College of Business Scholarships and Financial Aid Committee

-- Member, College of Business Undergraduate Teaching Awards
+- Member, Muma College of Business Undergraduate Teaching Awards